Thursday, March 14, 2013

 In Autumn add compost, dig and aerate the soil or do other things to make the soil looser and deeper

-3. Using the plan above (or a different plan created by you based on the same principles) decide on your particular crops within the plant families ('we don't like Parsnip, but eat a lot of Carrot').
-Many of us will also have to choose between varieties because we can't fit it all in the space we have).
+• Using the plan above (or a different plan created by you based on the same principles) decide on your particular crops within the plant families ('we don't like Parsnip, but eat a lot of Carrot').

-4. For the first year simply put the crops in your 4 beds as indicated above.
-The results may not be fantastic because this in only Year 1 of your plan.
+• For the first year simply put the crops in your 4 beds as indicated above.
+The results may not be fantastic because this is only Year 1 of your plan.

-5. Next Autumn rotate your beds: put what is mentioned above under Bed 2 in Bed 1, Bed 3 in Bed 2, Bed 3 in Bed 3, Bed 1 in Bed 4 and from there on rotate every Autumn.
+• In Autumn of that season you rotate your beds: from here on put what you had in Bed 2 last year in Bed 1, what you had in Bed 3 in Bed 2, what you had in Bed 4 in Bed 3, and what you had in Bed 1 in Bed 4.

 This is not a short-term project.
 You will begin to notice benefits after a year or so when carrots no longer fork for example, but only in the fifth year, when every bed has been through the cycle once, will the full benefits become evident.

-Crop rotation, in conjunction with the use of lime, compost and organic fertilisers, as indicated above, should result in continued successful use of a vegetable garden for many decades without having to replace the soil.
+Crop rotation, in conjunction with the use of lime, compost and organic fertilisers (as indicated in the table above), is the way to have a successful vegetable garden for many decades, without that garden gradually becoming less fertile and dominated by pests.

 1 comment: